Todd Kelly (American football): College career

 Kelly initially committed to South Carolina in 1989, but switched his commitment to Tennessee following the death of South Carolina coach Joe Morrison.
 Due to a lack of depth on the defensive line, he played in eight games during his freshman year as a backup to veteran Marion Hobby, picking up 6 tackles and a sack.
 While working with defensive coaches Larry Lacewell and Rex Norris, Kelly remained on the second unit during the 1990 season, picking up 21 tackles (14 solo) and a team-leading 5 sacks.
-He had two sacks in Tennessee's 45-3 win over Florida, and forced a fumble that led to a score in the Vols' 26-26 tie against Auburn.
+He had two sacks in Tennessee's 45–3 win over Florida, and forced a fumble that led to a score in the Vols' 26–26 tie against Auburn.

 During his junior year in 1991, Kelly registered 23 tackles (14 solo) and 5.5 sacks (3rd-highest on the team), playing mostly as a backup to senior Chuck Smith.
-He had three tackles and a sack in the Vols' 30-21 win over Auburn, and registered four tackles and a sack in the team's loss to Florida.
-He had a sack and forced a fumble in Tennessee's 25-24 loss to Alabama.
+He had three tackles and a sack in the Vols' 30–21 win over Auburn, and registered four tackles and a sack in the team's loss to Florida.
+He had a sack and forced a fumble in Tennessee's 25–24 loss to Alabama.
 He tallied four tackles and a sack in Tennessee's loss to Penn State in the 1992 Fiesta Bowl.

 Kelly's first career start came in Tennessee's 1992 season-opening win over Southwest Louisiana, in which he registered three tackles and a sack.
-He registered 2.5 sacks in Tennessee's 34-31 win over Georgia, and led a rushing defense that held Florida to just 68 yards on the ground in the Vols' 31-14 win over the Gators.
-He recovered a fumble in the fourth quarter of Tennessee's 17-10 loss to Alabama, and registered a sack in Tennessee's 38-23 win over Boston College in the 1993 Hall of Fame Bowl.
+He registered 2.5 sacks in Tennessee's 34–31 win over Georgia, and led a rushing defense that held Florida to just 68 yards on the ground in the Vols' 31–14 win over the Gators.
+He recovered a fumble in the fourth quarter of Tennessee's 17–10 loss to Alabama, and registered a sack in Tennessee's 38–23 win over Boston College in the 1993 Hall of Fame Bowl.
 He finished the season with 38 tackles (28 solo), a team-leading 11 sacks, and a team-leading 10 tackles-for-loss.
-He was named All-SEC and third-team All-American at the end of the season.
+He was named All-SEC and first-team All-American at the end of the season.

 During his four years at Tennessee, Kelly registered 88 tackles (58 solo), 22.5 sacks, 14 tackles-for-loss, and two forced fumbles.
 He is fifth on the school's career sacks list, trailing only Derek Barnett (33), Reggie White (32), Leonard Little (28) and Jonathan Brown (25).
 His 11 sacks in 1992 is tied with Little's 1995 tally for the school's fourth-highest single-season total (only White, Brown, and John Henderson have had more sacks in a season).
 In October 2014, Kelly was named Tennessee's selection for that year's SEC Football Legends Class.